 WordPress Caching is a great way to speed up your WordPress website to a significantly higher level.
 There are many WordPress plugins to setup WordPress caching within a few minutes.
 The most used WordPress cache plugins according to WordPress Plugin Directory is WP Super Cache by Automattic, W3 Total Cache, WP Fastest Cache, SG Optimizer by Siteground, LightSpeed Cache, Cache Enabler by KeyCDN, Hummingbird Page Speed Optimization by WPMU Dev and Breeze WordPress Cache Plugin by Cloudways.
-Majority of these plugins have one major problem, that is the complexity.
-Complexity in the sense, there are lots of options to turn on/off or select on these plugin settings where you have to have an intermediate knowledge in Web Development and System Administration to understand each option and tune your WordPress application to the best level of performance.
+The majority of these plugins have one major problem, that is the complexity.
+Complexity in the sense, there are lots of options to turn on/off or select on these plugin settings where you have to have intermediate knowledge in Web Development and System Administration to understand each option and tune your WordPress application to the best level of performance.

 Cloudways, an innovative Managed Cloud Hosting Provider who always provide hassle-free solutions for their customer has introduced their own WordPress cache plugin, Breeze WordPress Cache Plugin which is engineered to overcome complex user experience while implementing WordPress caching.
 This plugin offers almost every feature that a free or premium WordPress cache plugin should offer.
 If you are a Cloudways Managed Cloud Hosting customer, we highly recommend you to use Breeze Plugin and even if you are not a Cloudways customer, still you can use Breeze without any extra configurations at zero cost.